edgexfoundry/edgex-docs/docs_src/design/adr/0024-system-events.md

 This new `SystemEvent` DTO will contain the following data describing the System Event:

-- Source - i.e core-metadata as the publisher
+- Source - Publisher of the System Event, i.e. core-metadata
-- Type - i.e. device
+- Type - Type of System Event, i.e. device
-- Action - i.e. add/update/delete
+- Action - The Action that triggered the System Event, i.e. add/update/delete
 - Timestamp - Creation date/time for the System Event
-- Owner - i.e device-onvif-camera as the device owner
+- Owner - Owner the data for the System Event, i.e device-onvif-camera as the device owner
     - Optional based on the Type
-- Tags - i.e. device-profile=onvif-camera
+- Tags - Key  value pairs to add addition context to the System Event, i.e. device-profile=onvif-camera
-    - Optional based on the Type needs
+    - Optional based on the Type and/or Action
-- Details - i.e. Device DTO of newly added device or empty for Delete action.
+- Details - Data details important to the System Event,  i.e. Device DTO of added/updated/deleted device
-    - Optional object which varies based on the Type and/or Action.
+    - Optional object which varies based on the Type and/or Action
     - This an object similar to `ObjectValue` in `Reading` DTO

 !!! note